Chance Comanche

+Comanche was playing for the Stockton Kings of the NBA G League in 2023 when he and his ex-girlfriend, Sakari Harnden, were arrested and charged with the kidnap and murder of a 23-year-old woman.

 High school and college career

-He graduated from Beverly Hills High School in 2015 after having averaged 20.1 points, 16.0 rebounds and 4.0 blocks per game as a senior en route to a Southern Section 3A title.
+He attended View Park Preparatory High School, before graduating from Beverly Hills High School in 2015, after having averaged 20.1 points, 16 rebounds and four blocks per game as a senior en route to a Southern Section 3A title.

 In his two years at the University of Arizona (2015–2017), Comanche saw the court in 60 games, producing averages of 4.9 points and 2.8 boards a contest.
 On April 8, 2017, he declared for the 2017 NBA draft and on May 5, 2017, announced his decision to forgo the remaining two years of his college eligibility and to stay in the draft.
 However, he was not selected by any team.

 Professional career

 After going undrafted, Comanche joined the Drew League, a pro-am league after not being invited to the NBA Summer League.

+Memphis Hustle (2017–2018)

-In November he joined the Memphis Hustle of the NBA G League.
-In his first season, he averaged 9.2 points and 5.4 rebounds per game.
+On November 2, 2017, he joined the Memphis Hustle of the NBA G League.
+In his first season of play, he averaged 9.2 points and 5.4 rebounds per game for the Hustle.
+He would not be on the Memphis Hustle's roster for the 2018–19 season.

+Canton Charge (2019)

-On January 7, 2019, the Canton Charge had acquired Comanche from Memphis Hustle for a Raptors 905’s 2019 second-round pick and the returning right to Jordan Mathews.
+On January 7, 2019, the Canton Charge acquired Comanche from the Memphis Hustle for one of the Raptors 905's 2019 second-round pick and the returning rights to Jordan Mathews.
+Comanche would later play with the Canton Charge during the rest of the 2018–19 season.
+However, he would not play with the Charge during the 2019–20 season or the 2020–21 bubble shortened season.

+Enid Outlaws (2021)

 In 2021, Comanche signed with the Enid Outlaws of The Basketball League.
 On April 19, he scored 43 points in a 152–78 win against the Lewisville Leopards.
 Comanche averaged 27.4 points, 12.9 rebounds, 2.1 assists and 1.3 blocks per game.

+Ankara DSİ S.K.
+(2021)

-On June 24, 2021, he signed with Yeni Mamak Spor of the Turkish Basketball First League.
-On December 21, he was named league player of the week after posting 24 points and 16 rebounds in a win against Bornova Belediyespor.
+On June 24, 2021, he signed with Ankara DSİ S.K.
+(Yeni Mamak Spor) of the Turkish Basketball First League.
+On December 21, he was named the league's player of the week after posting 24 points and 16 rebounds in a win against Bornova Belediyespor.

-Stockton Kings (2022–present)
+Stockton Kings (2022–2023)

 On November 3, 2022, Comanche was named to the opening night roster for the Stockton Kings.

+Portland Trail Blazers (2023)

+On April 9, 2023, Comanche signed with the Portland Trail Blazers.
+Comanche made his only NBA appearance on that same day, recording 7 points, 3 rebounds, and a block in 21 minutes of action in a 157–101 loss to the Golden State Warriors.